osintami/fingerprintz/README.md

 #### Add New ETLr Job
 * See config.json for examples of supported input types
-* Look in associated source_<name>.go files to see how they are parsed
+* Look in associated etl/source_<name>.go files to see how they work and parse sources
-* Copy closest match source_<name>.go to a new name and edit accordingly
+* Copy closest match etl/source_<name>.go to a new name and edit accordingly
 * Define data collection items and code up the source parser and meta data creation
 * Disable all entries in config.json except the new entry (or create a new file)
 * Add new source to etl_manager.go under createInstance(source Source)